Google Exposes How Malicious Sites Can Exploit Microsoft Edge - Slashdot

 Other than to "sound" like some Scottish Git when you say it in your head... (and I am of Scottish descent; so I can say that!)...

 I love the way Google pretend to be...
-(Score:2)
+(Score:1)

 ... the white knights here, saving us from big nasty MS and its bugs.
 As if android and chrome are bug free, yeah right.
 Oh, and chrome also requires (on linux, don't know about other OS's) a sandbox process running with root privs.
 Hows that for a potential exploit - a browser component that requires root.
 Nice design google!
 But hey, I'm sure your sandbox code is 100% bug free, right?